 Poonam: Can you tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 What do you do now?

 Tanay: My name is Tanay, and I am 25 years old.
 I am originally from Bhopal, located in the heart of India.
-Growing up in Bangalore, which is the silicon valley of India, I became interested in technology which prompted me to complete my Engineering in Bangalore in the field of Telecommunication.
+Growing up in Bangalore, which is the silicon valley of India, I became interested in technology which prompted me to complete my Engineering in Bangalore in the field of telecommunications.
 Since the completion of my degree in July 2012, I have been working in the telecommunication Industry with Nokia Networks Division as an R&D Engineer.
-In my close to four years at Nokia, apart from working on software development, I have served various roles such as Team Lead for a team of eight, Code Guardian for an Automation Suite, trainer to new joiners, mentor to interns and presenter in various customer demonstrations.
+In my close to four years at Nokia, apart from working on software development, I have served various roles such as Team Lead for a team of eight, Code Guardian for an Automation Suite, trainer to new joiners, mentor to interns, and presenter in various customer demonstrations.
 I also host and organize various social functions/events at the company.

-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?
 Why now?
 What are your career goals?

 Tanay: Honestly, the idea of an MBA was always in my head because of the infinite opportunities it presents.
 However, during my time at Nokia, I became more aware of why I needed the MBA to reach the next stage in my career.